Fourth Sunday in Easter

 Jesus called himself the Good Shepherd and that his sheep, i.e., we, know him and will follow him when he calls.
 How do you think he will call us?
 By our names.
 Discuss those who God called by their names: Abraham, Samuel, etc. Discuss how Mary Magdalene did not recognise Jesus at the tomb until he called her by her name.
 A good example of the sheep who knew the shepherd.

 Have you seen how cows are branded?
 With a red hot metal rod, which then imprints the owner’s name or sign on the side of the cow.
-Cows are branded so that everyone knows to whom those cows belong.
+Cows are branded so that everyone knows to whom those cows would belong.